BA Econ (Hons) (Manchester)

 Alan’s research is motivated by a passion to influence public debates on economic and social issues through rigorous, evidence-based research.
 He has a broad range of interests covering labour and workforce issues, gender equity, economic evaluation, public policy, poverty and inequality, the distribution of income and wealth, housing, migration, household wellbeing and childcare affordability.

 Alan completed a DPhil in Economics at the University of York.
 He has served on senior advisory panels and boards for government and public sector organisations in Australia, the United Kingdom, Europe and the US, and has given evidence at numerous Federal Senate Committee inquiries, advising on areas including tax policy, pensions, labour markets and household welfare.
-Alan has served as instructor to World Bank country experts on policy evaluation, and was recently invited by the International Monetary Fund to serve as a Mission Expert to the People’s Republic of China Technical Assistance mission on tax reform and employment incentives.
+Alan has served as instructor to World Bank country experts on policy evaluation and was invited by the International Monetary Fund to serve as a Mission Expert to the People’s Republic of China Technical Assistance mission on tax reform and employment incentives.
+He was an invited participant at the Australian Government’s Jobs and Skills Summit held in Parliament House in Canberra in September 2022.